-.Jim Allchin is an American guitarist and computer scientist.
-He grew up on a farm in the deep South, left to earn Masters/Doctorate degrees from Stanford University and Georgia Institute of Technology and went on to become a world recognized leader in Computer Science and software.
-While growing up in the south, he fell in love with the Blues.
+.Jim Allchin is a computer scientist and an American guitarist.
+He grew up on a farm in the deep South, left to earn Masters/Doctorate degrees from Stanford University and Georgia Institute of Technology, and went on to become a world-recognized leader in Computer Science and software.
+While growing up in the south, he fell in love with blues and Latin music.
 He has played it ever since.
 He has written, performed, and recorded throughout his life.

 LESSON 1: MONEY DOESN’T REALLY MATTER FOR HAPPINESS.

 This is the house I grew up in.
 It was in the middle of an orange grove in the middle of Florida — no town — just farm land and phosphate mines.
+The closest small town was at least 30 minutes away.
 My father built the house — one day there was going to be a bigger one, but that never happened.
 This picture shows the house in its better day.
 There wasn’t enough space for doors inside the house so we just had sheet-rock dividers (not painted because there was no money for that either) between the rooms.
 There was a heater right in the middle of the house — amazing that the whole thing didn’t burn down in the winter.

 I worked starting at an early age doing whatever needed to be done.
-Sometimes we missed a little school because we had to pick strawberries, okra, etc, or disc the grove.
+Sometimes my brother and I would miss a little school because we had to pick strawberries, okra, etc, or disc the grove.
 We didn’t have that much, but I had a fantastic childhood.
 This is me when I was young.

 I started playing music in my early teens.
 My first instrument was the trumpet.
 I became fairly capable, but my teeth got loose and kept cutting my lips to the point of bleeding when I was going for the high notes.
 So, I saved up money and bought a acoustic guitar.
 Here’s me singing (on the right) at a studio when I was a teenager.